cdclaxton/graph-generator/readme.md

 # Random graph generator

 This Golang code generates a random graph and saves it as an adjacency file.
-It was written to stress-test the connected component calculator, which was also written in Golang.
+It was written to stress-test the connected component calculator, which is also written in Golang.

 There are two modes of operation: